ULHPC/tutorials/tools/spack/README.md

 Why is it so important ?

 If you don't specify to Spack the scheduler, you will **NOT** benefit from the slurm support to start distributed jobs.
-You will need to use the legacy approach, i.e., mpirun -np ${SLURM_NTASKS} --hostfile hosts.
+You will need to use the legacy approach, i.e.,`mpirun -np ${SLURM_NTASKS} --hostfile hosts`.

 In order to add slurm and pmix as externals dependencies, please use the follow bash script.